good annuity

 A SPIA is an immediate income annuity meant to provide income and some longevity protection (the risk of running out of income if you live a long life).
 The income you get every month doesn’t stop until you (or you and your spouse if you purchase a Joint and Survivor Annuity) die.

-You get the mortality credits when you turn the income on (which must be less than 13 months from the lump sum payment to the insurance company).
+You get the mortality credits when you turn the income on (less than 13 months from the lump sum payment to the insurance company).
 SPIAs are helpful if you have an income gap now.
 As they are not inflation-adjusted, you will lose purchasing power with them in the future, so I don’t consider them longevity annuities.

 Deferred Income Annuity (DIA) is a good annuity.